STS-33: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission background

 STS-33 was the original designation for the mission that became STS-51-L, the Challenger disaster.
 After Challenger's destruction, NASA recycled the mission numbering system back to STS-26, which was the 26th shuttle mission and the first to fly after the disaster.

 S. David Griggs, a veteran of STS-51-D, was to have been the pilot of this mission.
 He was killed in the crash of a vintage World War II aircraft in June 1989 while training to serve as pilot on STS-33, and is commemorated on the mission insignia with a single gold star on the blue field.
 He was replaced by John Blaha.
 Sonny Carter, a mission specialist on this flight, was killed in a commercial plane crash on April 5, 1991 while training to fly on STS-42.